electronicarts/EACopy/README.md

 * do not deviate from style already established in the files

 ## Building

+First you need to make sure that you have the git submodules cloned.
+This can be done using ""git clone ---recurse-submodules".
+So full command line "git clone --recurse-submodules https://github.com/electronicarts/EACopy.git"

 EACopy uses the defacto standard CMake build system.

 As an example, look at the "build.bat" file in the scripts folder for how to build the library and build/run the unit tests.